Crem2y/pico-console/README.md

   See `third_party_licenses/Neo둥근모-OFL.txt`.

 - Parts of the LCD driver were originally influenced by a now-deleted Pico + ILI9341 reference by `shawnhyam`.
-  All code has since been rewritten and no original code remains.
+  Sadly the original repository has been deleted.

 - The Raspberry Pi logo and the name "Raspberry Pi" are trademarks of Raspberry Pi Ltd.
   This project is an independent, non-commercial work and is not affiliated with or endorsed by Raspberry Pi Ltd.